skip to Main Content

 7. Reckless Driving

-8. Share the Road
+8. Not Sharing the Road

 9. Accelerating When the Light Turns Yellow

 Many people have come to view the yellow light as a warning to speed up to make it through a light.
 However, the yellow light’s purpose is to warn you to slow down to a complete stop for the red light.
 Speeding through yellow lights is one of the worst habits a driver can have.
-Often, you don’t have enough to make it through the light.
-You risk running a red light and colliding with a vehicle that had the actual green light.

 10. Cell Phone Use